Hewlbern/DataExploration/README.md

 ## Research dissertation using actual SCATS data from Dublin which explored the internal SCATS algorithms and limitations.
 - https://www.scss.tcd.ie/publications/tech-reports/reports.00/TCD-CS-2000-46.pdf
-- One may interpret this dissertation effort as, ‘get the raw data out of SCATS and design an improved Algorithm to reduce traffic congestion and learn what’s going on’, another interpretation may be, ‘how badly is the SCATS algorithms performing against our own design, using the same data as SCATS actually uses’.
+- One may interpret this dissertation effort as, ‘get the raw data out of SCATS and design an improved Algorithm to reduce traffic congestion and learn what’s going on’
+- Another interpretation may be, ‘how badly is the SCATS algorithms performing against our own design, using the same data as SCATS actually uses’.

 ## Other Dependencies
 1. SCATS relies on the faultless functioning of each lanes loop detector.